MicrosoftDocs/memdocs/sccm/core/understand/site-size-performance-faq.md

 Remote SQL requires the upfront and operational cost of an additional server, but is typical among the majority of large-scale customers.
 Benefits of this configuration include:

 - Increased site availability options, such as SQL Always On)
 - Ability to run heavy reporting with less overheard to site processing
 - Simpler disaster recovery in some situations
 - Easier security management
 - Role separation for SQL management, such as with a separate DBA team

 Colocated SQL requires a single server, and is typical for most small-scale customers.
 Benefits of this configuration include:

 - Lower costs for machines, licenses, and maintenance
 - Fewer points of failure in the site
 - Better control for planning downtime

 ### How much RAM should I allocate for SQL?

 By default, SQL will use all available memory on your server, potentially starving the OS and other processes on the machine.
 To avoid potential performance issues, it's important to allocate memory to SQL explicitly.
 On site servers colocated with SQL servers, make sure the OS has enough RAM for file caching and other operations.
 Make sure there's enough RAM remaining for SMSExec and other Configuration Manager processes.
 When running SQL on a remote server, you can allocate the *majority* of the memory to SQL, but not all.
 Review the [sizing guidelines](../plan-design/configs/site-size-performance-guidelines.md#general-sizing-guidelines) for initial guidance.

 SQL Server memory allocation should be rounded to whole GB.
 Also, as RAM increases to large amounts, you can let SQL have a higher percentage.
 For example, when 256 GB or more of RAM is available, you can configure SQL for up to 95%, as that still preserves plenty of memory for the OS.
-Monitoring the page file is a good way to ensure enough memory has been allocated for the OS and any Configuration Manager processes.
+Monitoring the page file is a good way to ensure there is enough memory for the OS and any Configuration Manager processes.

 ### Cores are cheap these days.
 Should I just add a bunch of them to my SQL server?